Buster-2002/wot-bans/readme.md

 `wot-bans/globalmap_data/{region}/{eventname}/{month}-{day}_{hour}-{minute}_data.json`
 `wot-bans/ranked_data/{region}/{eventname}/{month}-{day}_{hour}-{minute}_data.json`

-**Raw Banned data**
+**Raw Disqualified data**
 Created by comparing two raw leaderboard data sets (checking which account ids (the keys) were removed).
 Note that I require both the leaderboard data from before and after the disqualifications were propagated on the API.

-`wot-bans/globalmap_data/{region}/{eventname}/banned.json`
+`wot-bans/globalmap_data/{region}/{eventname}/disqualified.json`
-`wot-bans/ranked_data/{region}/{eventname}/banned.json`
+`wot-bans/ranked_data/{region}/{eventname}/disqualified.json`

 **Formatted data**
-Created by taking the raw banned data and formatting it in a way that is easily readable and appealing to look at (using MarkDown).
-Along with this I also show which clans had X+ members banned, and which players will now receive a tank as result of the bans if it is a Global Map ban list.
+Created by taking the raw disqualified data and formatting it in a way that is easily readable and appealing to look at (using MarkDown).
+Along with this I also show which clans had X+ members disqualified, and which players will now receive a tank as result of the bans if it is a Global Map ban list.

 `wot-bans/globalmap_data/{region}/{eventname}/formatted.md`
 `wot-bans/ranked_data/{region}/{eventname}/formatted.md`